 The illustration on the right side shows the servo drive with the corresponding positions of plugs and terminals.
-All signals of the servo drive, STO and 24V logic supply are accessible from the front plate.
-Power connectors are at the top side of the drive.
-Motor connectors are located at the bottom of the servo drive.
+All signals of the servo drive are accessible from the front plate.
+Power connectors, STO, Functional Safety and 24V supply are at the top side of the drive.
+Motor connectors are located at the bottom of the drive.

-The second earth contact PE and the PE wire of connector X1 must both be connected to protective earth with a wire cross-section equivalent to the DC-Bus wires.
+The second earth contact PE and the PE wire of connector X1 must both be connected to protective earth with a wire cross-section equivalent to the DC-Bus wires or more.